Paraquat Lawsuit Settlement Amounts

 Parkinson’s is difficult to value because it is not a common injury in personal injury claims.
 Camp Lejeune Parkinson’s disease lawsuits are now also being filed But there are only two settlement amounts (average settlement: $$325,000) so far in that litigation.

-So the next question is there a stand-in injury for Parkinson’s disease because it is an uncommon injury in tort cases that we can use as a settlement marker?
-I think there is: tardive dyskinesia is similar enough that settlement amounts in those lawsuits might give us a lens to Parkinson’s disease settlement amounts.
+So, the next question is, is there a stand-in injury for Parkinson’s disease, because it is an uncommon injury in tort cases that we can use as a settlement marker?
+Tardive dyskinesia is similar enough that settlement amounts in those lawsuits might give us a lens to Parkinson’s disease settlement amounts.
 Our lawyers have had some experience in those cases.
 So let’s look at settlement amounts and jury payouts for tardive dyskinesia because it is a similar injury to Parkinson’s disease.

 • Watters v Qin (Arizona 2024) $335,669 Verdict: The defendant allegedly was stalking the plaintiff (a justice of the peace).
-The defendant slashed the plaintiff’s tires, drove by her house and shouted threats 2 or 3 times per day, trespassed on the her property, and other types of harassment.
-The plaintiff alleged that the stress of this harassment exacerbated her pre-existing Parkinson’s disease conditions.
+The defendant slashed the plaintiff’s tires, drove by her house and shouted threats 2 or 3 times per day, trespassed on her property, and engaged in other types of harassment.
+The plaintiff alleged that the stress of this harassment exacerbated her pre-existing Parkinson’s disease.
 This gives us an idea of how a jury values “Parkinson’s symptoms aggravation.”

 • Axe v Spring Meadows (Pennsylvania 2018) $215,000 Settlement: The plaintiff was 73 years old and alleged that he developed tardive dyskinesia from medications given to him by a nursing home.
 Why was the settlement payout so low?
 I don’t know.